Recent developments on Oka manifolds: Algebraic Oka theory

 \section{Algebraic Oka theory}

-The algebraic Oka theory concerns regular algebraic maps from affine algebraic manifolds (the algebraic analogues of Stein manifolds) to algebraic manifolds.
-The situation here is much more rigid than in the holomorphic case, and there are many examples where the Oka principle holds for holomorphic maps but it fails for algebraic maps.
+The algebraic Oka theory concerns Oka properties of regular algebraic maps from affine algebraic manifolds (the algebraic analogues of Stein manifolds) to algebraic manifolds.
+Not surprisingly, the situation is much more rigid than in the holomorphic case, and there are many examples where the Oka principle holds for holomorphic maps but it fails for algebraic maps.
+Indeed, we shall see that no compact algebraic manifold is algebraically Oka, and we do not know a single example of a noncompact algebraically Oka manifold.
+Nevertheless, certain weaker Oka properties are still of interest in the algebraic case.